ronashco/django-restbucks-challenge/README.md

 Restbucks coffee shop
 ----
 A simple rest api based on [Django framework](https://www.djangoproject.com).
-You can find the scenario of project [here](https://github.com/ronashco/django-restbucks-challenge).
+You can see the scenario of project [here](https://github.com/ronashco/django-restbucks-challenge/blob/master/README.md).

 Project layout